V4NSH4J/discord-mass-DM-GO/README.md

 `individual_delay` | int | Duration in seconds between 2 consecutive messages from a single discord token `rate_limit_delay` | int | Duration in seconds to wait when Discord rate limits sending DMs [Usually 600 for lesser individual delay]
-`offset` | int | Duration in Miliseconds to displace the goroutines for better functionality
+`offset` | int | Duration in Miliseconds to displace the goroutines for better functionality `skip_completed` | bool | Set to true to skip members who were already DM'd from completed.txt

 ## Other interesting stuff by me
 [Discord Invite Joiner](https://github.com/V4NSH4J/discord-inviter-GO) - Joins given tokens to a server